zabi90/ContactAppUITest/README.md

 # ContactAppUITest

-This is Contact app for UI testing with Espresso.
+This is simple Contact App for UI testing purpose with Espresso.

+### Architecture
+* [MVVM] - Following the MVVM architecture.
+Use the viewModel classes of Android Architecture Component library.
+* [Dependency Inject] Using the Dagger2 for dependency Inject.